philippeehlert/part-up/README.md

 # Application testing

 Please take a look as this epic: https://github.com/part-up/part-up/issues/528 There is a specific chapter written about how to test a meteor application like part-up.com.

+Refer to [CONTRIBUTING.md](https://github.com/part-up/part-up/blob/master/CONTRIBUTING.md#testing) for more information about the tests we write.

 ### Unit and integration testing
 `npm run test:watch`